 Rosemary DeCamp, who is especially lovely in this film, deserves particular praise for her warm, confident portrayal of the German-accented psychiatrist.
 Accents seem to have been a DeCamp specialty; she was also completely believable as an Austrian refugee in HOLD BACK THE DAWN (1941).
 She was also particularly good as a Red Cross aide in PRIDE OF THE MARINES (1945).
 Each time I see DeCamp's work, I find her more impressive.

 With DeCamp's psychiatrist attempting to diagnose what makes Scott's character tick, DANGER SIGNAL represents yet one more example of Hollywood's mid-'40s fascination with psychological issues.
-The theme popped up in musicals such as LADY IN THE DARK (1944) and comedies like I'LL BE SEEING YOU (1947), but it seemed to be used with greatest regularity in suspense films.
+The theme popped up in musicals such as LADY IN THE DARK (1944) and comedies like IT HAD TO BE YOU (1947), but it seemed to be used with greatest regularity in suspense films.
 Other examples of "film noir meets psychology" reviewed here in recent months include CONFLICT (1945), THE LOCKET (1946), SHOCK (1946), THE DARK MIRROR (1946), and DISHONORED LADY (1947).
 The best-known example of a mid-'40s suspense film with psychological themes is perhaps Hitchcock's SPELLBOUND (1945).

 The DANGER SIGNAL cast also includes Richard Erdman (CRY DANGER), Mary Servoss, Joyce Compton, Virginia Sale, and Robert Arthur.